stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 2. Running on GPUs with CUDA Compute Capability 8.x or higher

-   The apptainer container has been tested extensively on Sherlock GPU's with CUDA capability 8.x or higher.
-These include H100, L40S, RTX 3090, A100, and A40 model GPU's.
+   The apptainer container has been tested extensively on Sherlock GPUs with CUDA capability 8.x or higher.
+These include H100, L40S, RTX 3090, A100, and A40 model GPUs.
 New models, such as the H100 and L40S, produce the fastest runtimes, with older models taking slightly longer.
-Consumer grade GPU's, such as the RTX 3090, are also sequence limited due to lower GPU memory.
+Consumer grade GPUs, such as the RTX 3090, are also sequence limited due to lower GPU memory.

    To run exclusively on a particular GPU model, you can use the SLURM `--constraint`